 Where To Co-work Without a Co-living

-You can also just work from your accommodation.
-Most places have a rooftop chilling area and during the way it’s pretty quiet because everyone is out and about surfing and what not, so you’ll most likely have the place to yourself.
+Most places have a rooftop chilling area and during the day it’s pretty quiet because everyone is out and about surfing and what not, so you’ll most likely have the place to yourself.
+I can’t speak for every spot, but the wifi where I stayed was good and I had no issues.

 Incase you missed it above, you can also book a day pass at Adventurekeys for 10 euros incase you find you need a dedicated workspace for focus or need to take a meeting.